department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed/standard-claims.md

 <br>

-**Note:** We’re required by law to tell you the evidence you’ll need to provide to support your disability claim.
+**Note:** We’re required by law to tell you what evidence you’ll need to provide to support your disability claim.
 The information above serves as this notification (called “section 5103 notice”). <br>

 [View the evidence requirements listed on the form for disability claims](https://www.vba.va.gov/pubs/forms/VBA-21-526ez-ARE.pdf). <br>